 Students who have gained admission to Drake's pre-pharmacy program under the Drake PharmD Difference and have earned college-level and/or AP credits during high school that equate to required courses during the first year may complete the pre-pharmacy program in one year.
 To view the requirements and complete the form to request acceleration, see the Pre-Pharmacy Program in One Year information.

 It is recommended that students anticipating entering the dual-degree program should enroll in ACCT 041: Accounting I, ACCT 042: Accounting II, and ECON 002: Microeconomics during their pre-pharmacy coursework, and take the GMAT (Graduate Management Admissions Test) at an early date (semester prior to applying to the MBA program).
 The GMAT is required for admission to the MBA program.
 Admission to the program is required before students can enroll in graduate MBA courses.
 Students should be admitted to the PharmD program before seeking admission to the MBA program.
-Students can apply for admission early enough to begin graduate level (200+) courses following the completion of 90 credit hours.
+Students can apply for admission early enough to begin graduate level (200+) courses following the completion of the first professional year.

 Students begin at Drake in pharmacy and apply to the Des Moines University Master in Public Health during the fall semester of the second professional (P2) year.
 Applicants are expected to submit official scores from the Graduate Record Entrance Exam (GRE), but results from the Pharmacy College Admission Test (PCAT) may be substituted for the GRE.